 In 1911 a young surgeon called David Kirkpatrick Coutts was appointed to the Norfolk and Norwich Hospital and moved into No. 29 with his wife.
 Soon after moving in, on the 21st of August, he was taken suddenly ill with a stroke while at home in Surrey Street.
 He died within minutes.

 He was succeeded by another surgeon.
 The following announcement appears in the Supplement to the British Medical Journal on Saturday September 20th 1913.
 Births; On September 10th at 29 Surrey Street, Norwich, to the wife of A.J.
 Blaxland, M.S.
 Lond., F.R.C.S., a son.

 Mrs Mills must have been considerably younger than her husband.
-When I remember her she lived on the upper floors of No. 35 Surrey Street, although she let the ground floor to a chiropodist, and later to a lady who provided typing services to business clients.
-The Mills couple had one child, a spinster daughter who would drive up to yard in her white Mini van to visit her mother.
+When I remember her she lived on the upper floors of No. 35 Surrey Street, and she let the ground floor to Mr Waugh a chiropodist, and later to a lady who provided typing services to business clients.
+The Mills couple had one child, a daughter who never married.
+She would drive up to the yard behind the terrace in Surrey Street in her white Mini van to visit her mother.
 This continued well into the 1970s.